 Dairy-free milks are now widely available in all major supermarkets, as well as independent health stores.
 Look for almond milk, rice milk, coconut milk, and oat milk which are possibly the most popular, as well as being delicious when used for smoothies, or enjoyed with oats, mueslis or granolas.

 Of course you can make your own nut milks at home, simply by soaking nuts or seeds overnight and blending with water.
 Nut milks are best strained, and the pulp can be used in dessert recipes, curry sauces, or added to smoothies.
 All are nutritious and highly digestible too.

 Nut and seed butters are the best replacements to dairy butter.
-Almond butter, hazelnut butter and pumpkin seed butter are exciting to use, perfect as spreads, additions to smoothies, or for homemade energy bars and desserts too.
+Almond butter, hazelnut butter and pumpkin seed butter offer some tasty twists and turns on the flavour and are very versatile, they’re perfect as spreads, additions to smoothies, or for homemade energy bars and desserts too.
 However don’t discount avocado, which is also known as “Midshipman’s butter”!
 This dates back to the 1700’s when European sailors used avocado as a spread for biscuits!
 There is also coconut butter which can be used in any way one might use dairy butter.

 I think the best replacements or “alternative choices” to cheese are avocado, and hummus.
 Try blending avocado and hummus together with a teaspoon of Dijon mustard… a perfect creamy spread or dip!
 I also like cashew cheese which is simple to make and utterly delicious.